 - Everyone is in the right role.
 To keep employees engaged with your business, you need to try and see beyond the confines of each employee’s job description.
 Identify the areas that help your employees develop their competencies.
-Pay attention to what employees excel at, what excites employees to participate, and learn ways to promote engagement.
+Pay attention to what employees excel at, and what excites employees to participate, and learn ways to promote engagement.

 - Training programs.
 Don’t just manage your employees according to a culture of assignment and accountability.
 Train them actively to build a team, grasp and develop work, and solve problems.

 - Task Significance and Meaningful work.
 Engaged employees in doing meaningful work to understand how they contribute to the company’s mission, goals, and strategic goals.

 - Check-in Often.
 Today’s workforce craves regular feedback, and employee engagement survey, which lead to faster business growth and reduced waste.

 - Frequently Discuss Engagement.
 Successful managers are transparent in their approach to improving engagement.
 They talk about the problem with their group.
 They hold “engagement” meetings and “engage” people in discussion and solutions.